How to Change Which Taskbar Shows Apps on Multiple Screens in Windows 11

 Option 2Change Taskbar App Display Using a Batch File

-If you like, you can use a small script (batch file) to quickly change these settings without going through menus.
+If you prefer, you can use a small script (a batch file) to change these settings quickly without navigating through menus.
+I’ve provided three options below, each tailored to one of the taskbar app display methods.

 Show apps on All taskbars: